 (c) start with congestion avoidance phase

-Example – Assume a TCP protocol experiencing the behavior of slow start.
-At 5th transmission round with a threshold (ssthresh) value of 32 goes into congestion avoidance phase and continues till 10th transmission.
-At 10th transmission round, 3 duplicate ACKs are received by the receiver and enter into additive increase mode.
-Timeout occurs at 16th transmission round.
+Assume a TCP protocol experiencing the behavior of slow start.
+At the 5th transmission round with a threshold (ssthresh) value of 32 goes into the congestion avoidance phase and continues till the 10th transmission.
+At the 10th transmission round, 3 duplicate ACKs are received by the receiver and entered into additive increase mode.
+Timeout occurs at the 16th transmission round.
 Plot the transmission round (time) vs congestion window size of TCP segments.

 Practicing the following questions will help you test your knowledge.
 All questions have been asked in GATE in previous years or in GATE Mock Tests.
 It is highly recommended that you practice them.